-There’s nothing like enjoying a great movie in even better weather – all in the comfort of your car or even a lawn chair.
+There’s nothing like enjoying a great movie in even better weather — all in the comfort of the car or even a lawn chair.
 Drive-in theaters are no longer a thing of the past.
 During the pandemic, drive-in theaters saw a major rise in popularity, and three years later, there are no signs of slowing down.
 New Jersey and New York have quite a few options when it comes to this unique movie viewing experience, and we’ve rounded up five of them to save you the hassle (read: Google Search).
 Keep reading for a list of drive-in theaters in the tri-state area including New Jersey + New York.

 Delsea Drive-In Theater | 2203 South Delsea Drive, Vineland

 Established in 1949, this theater sells tickets online only via the website.
 The cost is $11 per person and children under four years old are free.
 Tickets are sold per vehicle and not individual movies, so guests can even enjoy a double or triple feature.

 Demarest Farms | 244 Wierimus Avenue

 Four Brothers Drive-In Theater | 4957 Route 22, Amenia, NY

 As interpreted by the Four Brothers, drive-in movie theaters are “a symbol of American lifestyle and persona” and that is 100% right.
 This theater is worth the drive from Essex County to enjoy the beautiful Hudson Valley scenery and vintage Americana touches on the property.
 Guests can even camp out at the drive-in for the ultimate sleepover.
 Tickets must be pre-purchased online to guarantee a spot.
 Guests arriving without a pre-purchased ticket can be added to a standby list, in case someone does not show up.
-Tickets cost $11 for adults and $6 for children six years old and under.
+Tickets cost $14 per passenger in addition to the driver’s ticket of $16.
 Orders for food can also be placed online on the website.
 Additionally, on-screen messages can be purchased for a small fee.
-A happy birthday, anniversary, or even proposal message can be written on the screen.
+A happy birthday, anniversary, or even a proposal message can be written on the screen.